hugomodo/hugomodo-docs/content/extensions/image-processing/index.md

 git clone https://github.com/hugomodo/hugomodo-image-processing.git
 ```

-Then add `hugomodo-image-processing` to your site's themes in `config.toml`:
+Then add `hugomodo-image-processing` to your site's themes in `config.toml`.
+Because it is considered an extension, it should be listed above any other HugoModo themes:

 ``` toml
 themes = [